jfchoii/saints3/wiki/Step-by-Step-Guide.md

 Progression is a step by step process where you become more informed, more skilled and ultimately a thriving member of the community and you are increasing your income earned.

-All new and learning members begin with the rank of Page and progress to Squire, Crusader and then to a Knight where you will become an established & self-sustaining member.
-Higher ranks for established members are achievable for those that choose to excel to a Paladin or the ultimate status of Lord.
+All new and learning members begin with the rank of Page and progress to Squire, Crusader and then Knight, which signifies you are an established & self-sustaining member.
+Higher ranks for established members are achievable for those that choose to excel to the rank of Paladin or the ultimate status of Lord.

-We have no minimum sales or donations but your initial ability to stay in the guild and your progression as a new member is timed as we have a limited amount of openings for the ranks of Page, Squire and Crusader.
+We have no minimum sales or donations, but your initial ability to stay in the guild and your progression as a new member is timed as we have a limited amount of openings for the ranks of Page, Squire and Crusader.
 This timed progression is based entirely on how many new applicants want to join the guild and it should take about one week.
 Established members have no timed limitations.

 Your growth and progression to each new rank is based on your total INCOME that you earn and can be a combination of several things: Sales, Gold Donations, Item Donations, Lottery purchases and credits for jobs done for the guild.

 We rate your income based on Fair Share.
 Your Fair Share is only HALF of the cost of running the guild divided by 500 members.
-Each guild has a different Fair share because the trader costs are significantly different.
+Each guild has a different Fair Share because the trader costs are significantly different.

 St Elsweyr Fair Share is $25,000 of income per member\
 St Greymoor Fair Share is $20,000 of income per member\